rehanamehtab/insurance-company/README.md

 # insurance-company
-A clone website given to re create as an assignment
+A website given to re create as an assignment